[Minor revision–posted 5/9/18 (replaces 3/4/14 edition)]

 10. Travel to Washington, D.C.

-University personnel who travel to Washington, D.C. for activities that involve obtaining or spending federal funds or that impact federal policies must inform the Office of State-Federal Relations (OSFR) about the trip (GAA Article IX, Section 6.12).
+TTU personnel who travel to Washington, D.C. on state-appropriated funds for activities that involve obtaining or spending federal funds or that impact federal policies must inform the Office of State-Federal Relations (OSFR) about the trip (GAA Article IX, Section 6.12).
 Contact the Office of International Affairs for additional information.
 Lobbying activities are not allowed on federal funds.

 If an employee is traveling on state-appropriated funds, he/she must also complete the Report of State Agency Travel to Washington DC and submit with his/her travel voucher.
 The form is available at http://governor.state.tx.us/osfr/forms/state_funded_DC_travel/.